Replacing Damaged Vinyl Siding: A Step-by-Step Guide - MARSHALLTOWN®

 Once the nails are out, slide the damaged siding down and disconnect it from the piece below.

-disconnect damaged panel from piece below
+Sliding damaged panel downward to disconnect from lower siding piece

 Step 3: Cut and Hang New Panel